 5) Reinforce immediately after the behavior

-There is much consensus that positive reinforcement is most effective when it occurs immediately after the behavior because there is a stronger connection between the behavior and the reinforcement.
+There is much consensus that positive reinforcement is most effective when it occurs immediately after the behavior because there is a stronger connection between the behavior and the reinforcer.

-When long periods elapse between the behavior and the reinforcement, there is also the risk that different behaviors will be accidentally reinforced.
+When long periods elapse between the behavior and the reinforcer, there is also the risk that different behaviors will be accidentally reinforced.

 6) Vary your reinforcers.

-Behavior is more likely to be reinforced when your child values the reward he/she receives.
+Behavior is more likely to be reinforced when your child values the reward they receive.
 Children are not all similar and something that works for one child may have no impact on another.

 Material reinforcement can also have a great impact but it’s important to choose rewards that are neither too expensive not too time-consuming.
 A reward chart can also help keep your child motivated.